wfcommons/WfCommons/docs/source/parsing_logs.rst

 DAGMan.
 Individual workflow tasks are managed by a workload management framework, HTCondor, which supervises task executions on local and remote resources.
 Pegasus logs provide time-stamped event instances from these executions.
-The following example shows the analysis of Pegasus execution logs, stored in a local folder (submit dir), for a workflow execution using the :class:`~wfcommons.wfinstances.logs.pegasus.PegasusLogsParser`
+The following example shows the analysis of Pegasus execution logs, stored in a local folder (:code:`submit_dir`), for a workflow execution using the :class:`~wfcommons.wfinstances.logs.pegasus.PegasusLogsParser`
 class: ::